rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-machines/onboarding/setup-device/_index.md

 Successfully installed!
 root@ubuntu:/home/ubuntu#
 ```
+The process of installing a device progresses through various stages to successful completion.
+The stages are:

+1. **Package Installation**: Install system and pip packages on the device
+2. **Prerequisites Check**: check for prerequisites on the device
+3. **Device Setup**: Set up the device for onboarding
+4. **DM Collector Installation**: Install metrics collector on the device
+5. **DM Communication Service Installation**: Install communication service on the device
+6. **DM Publisher Service Installation**: Install publisher service on the device
+7. **Collector Component Installation**: Pull metrics collector docker component on to the device
+8. **Communication Component Installation**: Pull communication docker component on to the device
+9. **Publisher Component Installation**: Pull publisher docker component on to the device
+10. **Supervisor Installation**: Start supervisor on the device
+11. **ROS Component Installation**: Pull ROS docker component on to the device

 {{% notice warning %}}
 In case you face issues on-boarding the device.
 Please refer to the [section on failure codes](./failure-codes) to help you troubleshoot.